valhovey/blog/the_exception_butterfly.md

 annotateT e = (noteT e) .
 MaybeT
 {% endhighlight %}

-Ultimately though, there's not a good spot to place this concept as it has no parallel.
-Even if you don't end up making a utility method for it, just know that you can compose operations to produce it whenever you need it.
-In general, this holds.
-If you have some type and need to bring it somewhere else, follow arrows on the diagram and compose as you go.
+Even if you don't have a named method, know that you can compose operations to transform values whenever you need it.
+Follow arrows on the diagram and compose as you go.